 MIG Welding Helmet Review

-For the part-time hobbyist, selecting a MIG welding helmet is a compromise of function and price.
+For the part-time hobbyist, selecting a MIG welding helmet is going to be a compromise of function and price.
 We need one to be safe and comfortable, but also fit our budget.
 And admittedly, some of us don't mind paying a little more for appearance as well.

 Auto-darkening helmets have different sensitivities to brightness.
 This is the amount of time it takes for the filter to switch from light to dark mode.
 The cheaper helmets don't have as fast a response time as the more expensive ones do.
 This correlates to your eyes getting sore during longer welding sessions.